COMET: Convolutional Dimension Interaction for Collaborative Filtering: Conclusion

 \section{Conclusion}

-The latent factor models aim to learn effective representations of users and items.
-In this paper, we studied how the interactions among historical interactions and embedding dimensions enrich the representations learnt by matrix factorization.
+The representation learning-based recommendation models aim to learn effective representations of users and items.
+In this paper, we studied how the interactions among historical interactions and embedding dimensions enrich the representations learnt by the MF.
 By representing the interacted items and interacted users as two "embedding maps", COMET is able to exploit high-order interaction signals among historical interactions and embedding dimensions simultaneously.
-The advantage of enriching the representations of users and items by the learnt interaction information is also be demonstrated.
+The advantage of enriching the representations of users and items by the learnt interaction information is also demonstrated.
 Extensive experiments and ablation studies demonstrate the efficacy of our proposed method over the existing state-of-the-art methods.
 In future work, we will explore more efficient and scalable approaches to capture the interactions among historical interactions and embedding dimensions.
-In addition, the attempts of the negative sampling strategy and the choice of loss function (e.g: Bayesian personalized ranking \cite{rendle2009bpr}) will also be studied.
+In addition, we would like to apply this idea to sequential recommendation tasks and investigate the dimensional interaction effects in sequential settings.